Celebrate Asian American Pacific Islander Month

 May is Asian American and Pacific Islander Heritage Month.
 The month marks two important events in Asian American history: the arrival of the first known Japanese immigrants in 1843 and the completion of the transcontinental railroad in 1869, which was built in large part by Chinese immigrant workers.
-The Federal Asian Pacific American Council, responsible for leading the heritage month for the Federal government, has declared this year's theme as “Advancing Leaders Through Opportunity
+The Federal Asian Pacific American Council, responsible for leading the heritage month for the Federal government, has declared this year's theme as “Advancing Leaders Through Innovation

 According to the Pew Research Center, 85% of all Asian Americans include six origin groups; Chinese, Indian, Filipino, Vietnamese, Korean, and Japanese.
 Chinese-origin Asians are the largest single origin group.
 There are at least 15 other origin groups including the rest of the countries in the Indian sub-continent, countries in Southeast Asia, and disputed countries like Taiwan.